Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typeb/Example_Guides/IR/IR - Transmit IR NEC Raw Data and Decode.rst

 Figure 2: Grove - Infrared Emitter

 On the transmission side, the transmitter will send IR NEC raw data.
-The raw data can be seen as consecutive durations of “marks” and “spaces” (Figure 3) in microseconds (us).
+The raw data can be seen as consecutive durations of "marks" and "spaces" (Figure 3) in microseconds (us).

 - Mark: a specific period of sending pulses

 - Space: a specific period of sending nothing